The OU in Scotland is working in collaboration with a range of trade unions in Scotland to support union learners in the workplace.

-Our strategic partnership with the Scottish Trades Union Congress (STUC) and Scottish Union Learning enables us to offer group-based higher education in the workplace, with a number of unions.
+Our strategic partnership with the Scottish Trades Union Congress (STUC) and Scottish Union Learning (SUL) - established for over 10 years - enables us to offer group-based higher education in the workplace, with a number of unions.

 Working with Unite the Union and Rolls-Royce, we have been providing opportunities for engineering staff at Rolls-Royce's Scottish sites to study Open University modules and qualifications, in the workplace, for personal and professional development.

 Aspiring managers from a range of Highlands and Islands' workplaces including ferries, schools and the police force completed Certificates in Higher Education Open.

 Prison Officers in Perth and Polmont have been honing their writing skills with an Essay and Report Writing Skills course.
 Creative writing workshops were also held for prison staff in Perth and Edinburgh - including officers, social workers and administrative staff.

 A bespoke Employability Skills course was delivered to members of the Public and Commercial Services union at offices and locations throughout Scotland, as well as Effective Communications, and Writings Skills for Business courses at the Registers of Scotland in Edinburgh.

 Bespoke OU course Workplace Communications Skills for Diversity and Equality has been delivered to Warburtons and Lightbody staff.
 The entire 280-plus workforce of Dawnfresh Seafoods, whose clients include Marks & Spencer and Sainsbury's, also benefitted from this programme, with a further course in verbal communication and teambuilding course being developed.